List of Streisand effect examples: By individuals

 In March 2024, after an anti-fascist vigilante account on X (formerly Twitter) posted a thread and blog post allegedly exposing the identity of neo-Nazi cartoonist StoneToss, StoneToss made a tweet directly appealing Musk to remove the thread allegedly identifying him.
 Subsequently, the thread was removed and the account that posted it was suspended; the removal led to numerous users amplifying StoneToss's alleged identity, with many of these tweets, as well as links to the original poster's blog post, being removed and leading to some account suspensions.
 Commentators including Alejandra Caraballo, whose account was among those temporarily suspended for posting StoneToss's alleged identity, and Rob Beschizza in an article for Boing Boing, referred to the incident as an example of the Streisand effect.
 After the bans, X updated its privacy policy to include identifying anonymous users as a violation of its policies.

 In March 2024, author J. K. Rowling was criticised for comments that denied that transgender people were targeted in Nazi Germany, which several users, including Jewish Novara Media journalist Rivkah Brown, described as Holocaust denial; Rowling replied specifically to Brown threatening litigation.
 Several weeks later, Brown deleted the criticism and issued an apology to Rowling, which caused the phrase "J.K.
 Rowling is a Holocaust denier" to become a trending topic on X, which Mira Fox of the Jewish newspaper The Forward compared directly to Streisand's lawsuit.

 In March 2024, mining heiress Gina Rinehart asked the National Gallery of Australia that two different portraits by artist Vincent Namatjira be removed from public display, reportedly taking offense at her depiction in one portrait.
 Kyle Chalmers, an Australian competitive swimmer, who is sponsored by Gina Rinehart, also requested and commented publicly to have a portrait removed.
 The efforts to remove the paintings from public exhibition resulted in the portraits gaining international media attention.

+In September 2026, the Kraft Group founder Robert Kraft forced Ed Sheeran to drop Macklemore from the Loop Tour after Macklemore decried Israel's war in Gaza, yelled "Free Palestine", played his protest song Hind's Hall, and said “To my Jewish brothers and sisters: Criticism of Israel, criticism of apartheid, being against genocide, in no way is a criticism of you.” during the tour's shows at MetLife stadium in New Jersey.
+The attempt to silence Macklemore's political message by Kraft resulted in giving him an even bigger platform.
+It also resulted in all supporting acts for the Loop Tour to withdraw in solidarity.
+After blowback Ed Sheeran and Robert Kraft both agreed to donate $2,000,000 each to "Fight this humanitarian crisis" in Gaza.